B-1s provide close air support during joint training exercise

 |0

-This work, B-1s provide close air support during joint training exercise [Image 1 of 5], by TSgt Richard Ebensberger, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, B-1s provide close air support during joint training exercise, by TSgt Richard Ebensberger, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT